telerik/fiddler-everywhere-docs/capture-traffic/capturing-modes.md

 ## Remote Traffic Capturing

 Fiddler Everywhere can capture traffic from remote devices on the same local network.
-That includes remote PCs, gaming consoles, IoT devices, smartphones, tablets, etc. All you need to do is set the Fiddler proxy address and port as a manual proxy on the remote machine (similar to the [explicit capturing mode](#explicit-capturing)) and install the Fiddler CA (certificate authority) within the remote device certificate manager.
+That includes remote PCs, gaming consoles, IoT devices, smartphones, tablets, etc. All you need to do is set the Fiddler proxy address and port as a manual proxy on the remote machine (similar to the [explicit capturing mode](#explicit-capturing)) and install the Fiddler certificate authority within the remote device certificate manager.

 >tip If you only need to capture remote traffic, then there is no need to install the Fiddler CA on the Fiddler host machine.
 You only need to download and install the Fiddler CA on the remote device.
 Once the proxy configuration is in place, Fiddler Everywhere will automatically capture and decrypt the remote HTTPS traffic.